nilium/ruby-snowmath/README.md

       def scale(x, y, z, output = nil) -> new mat4 or output
       def scale!(x, y, z) -> new mat4 or output
-        Returns a matrix with its inner 3x3 matrix's rows scaled by the given components.
+        Returns a matrix with its inner 3x3 matrix's columns scaled by the given components.

       def set_row3, set_column3, set_row4, set_column4(index, V) -> self
-        V is a vector with the number of components in the function name.
         Sets the Mat4's row or column to the components of the given vec3 or vec4.
+        V must be a vector with the number of components specified by the function name.

-      def get_row3, get_column3, get_row4, get_column4(index, output = nil) -> row/column
+      def get_row3, get_column3, get_row4, get_column4(index, output = nil) -> new vec3 or vec4 for row/column
-        Returns a vector with the number of components as specific by the name for the given row or column in the Mat4.
+        Returns a vector with the number of components as specified by the name for the given row or column in the Mat4.

     end

-#### Snow::Vec3Array, Snow::Vec4Array, Snow::QuatArray, Snow::Mat4Array
+#### Snow::Vec3Array, Snow::Vec4Array, Snow::QuatArray, Snow::Mat3Array, Snow::Mat4Array

 All typed arrays have the same interface and differ only in the kind of object they contain.
 As such, this applies to all typed arrays.

-    class Snow::Vec3Array, Snow::Vec4Array, Snow::QuatArray, Snow::Mat4Array
+    class Snow::Vec3Array, Snow::Vec4Array, Snow::QuatArray, Snow::Mat3Array, Snow::Mat4Array

       def self.new(length) -> new array
       def self.new(array) -> copy of array